The history of Chatham Maritime Trust

 They have also published a book to mark the event and this will be available to purchase for £1.
 To obtain a copy you can contact Brian Portway on 01634 891708 or send a message via their website.

-The group meets every two months and the meeting dates are: 11th July, 12th September and 14th November.
-Each meeting includes a speaker and contributions from members and visitors.
-Non-members are welcome for a fee of £2.00.
+The group meets every two months and the forthcoming meeting dates are: 15 May, 10 July and 11 September.
+Each meeting starts at 7.30 pm and includes a speaker and contributions from members and visitors.
+Non-members are welcome for a fee of £2.00 which includes refreshments.

 The History Group have been in talks about Medway in Flames.
 From 8th to 17th June there are events to be associated with the 350th commemoration of the Dutch Raid on the River Medway.
 All these events will culminate in a spectacular event on Saturday 17th June with fireworks, lights and projection centred on Upnor Castle.
 There will be a grandstand view from St. Mary's Island.
 There will also be sail pasts and river activities commencing c.
-5 pm with the main event 'Medway in Flames' from 9.30 pm
+5 pm with the main event 'Medway in Flames' from 9.30 pm.
+You can view a video here.
+Video 1 & Video 2

 For more information about the group and their activities visit www.stmarysislandhistorygroup.co.uk